zilexa/Homeserver/Recommendations.md

 ## Memory (RAM)
 _*(unbuffered/non-registered ECC)*_  \
-2x8GB is preferred, but highly depends on what you plan to do with your server.
+2x8GB is plenty for most needs, but highly depends on what you plan to do with your server.
 I am running 26 docker containers and still use only 6GB to 12GB max.
 Yet it can be preferred to have lots of free RAM for specific tasks.
 If budget allows, consider 2x16GB.
 Unbuffered ECC RAM is highly recommended for a homeserver/storage solution has it helps prevent data corruption, not just in-memory, but also prevent such corruption to be written to your storage drives, which usually leads to common read errors (and may lead you to the conclusion the storage drive is faulty).

 _Notes_